eliel-monfort/DBProject_328269121_329114573/Stage_1/README.md

 7. [💾 Backup](#-backup-and-restore)

 ---

 ## 📘 Introduction

-This project is a **Database Management System** for the **Logistics Unit of the Armored Corps**.
+This project is a database for the **logistics unit of the Armored Corps**.

-The system is designed to manage all aspects related to **military equipment**, **armored vehicles**, **soldiers**, **commanders**, **missions**, and **vehicle maintenance**.
+The system helps manage everything related to military gear, armored vehicles, soldiers, commanders, missions, and vehicle maintenance.

-It stores important data and enables efficient tracking of:
+It keeps important information and makes it easy to track things like:

-- Equipment stored in warehouses
+- What equipment is stored in each warehouse
-- Which soldier or unit is using specific equipment
+- Which soldier or unit is using which equipment
-- Armored vehicles and their maintenance history
+- Armored vehicles and their maintenance records
-- Soldiers, commanders, and their assigned units
+- Soldiers and commanders, and which units they belong to
-- Missions and which units and soldiers are involved
+- Missions and which soldiers and units are taking part

-The goal is to build a smart and organized database that supports real military operations and provides accurate, real-time information for decision-making.
+The goal is to create a clear and well-organized database that helps support real military tasks and gives accurate, up-to-date information for making decisions.

 ---